zaxxio/layered-neural-network/Readme.md

 ## Multi Layered Neural Network Library Built in Java
 This is a Multi Layered Neural Network Library made in java for experimental purposes in January-March 2020 which is similar to deeplearning4j.
-Let's peek into the code
+Let's peek into the code.
 ```java
       // MultiLayerConfiguration for Neural Network Structure
 final MultiLayerConfiguration config = new MultiLayerConfiguration.Builder()